 S T R E S S

 Emotional stress.
 It's a major health concern, even though it seems pretty easy to live with it day in and day out.
 If you're reading this and you know you're chronically stressed or anxious, please let this be the push you need to ask yourself WHY you're stressed, to ask yourself WHAT you could be doing to mitigate that stress, and then DO THAT and do it daily.
 If you are able to quit that stressful job/partner/whatever and find something that doesn't harm your health, run don't walk to the nearest exit.
-My faves for stress:
+FOODS: cacao, maca, avocado, banana, carrot, pumpkin seed, chamomile tea, brazil nuts.
+SUPPLEMENTS: ashwagandha for adrenal support, kava kava for social anxiety, b complex for mood support, and aggravation-taming nervines motherwort & vervain.

 C E L L M E T A B O L I S M

-Mostly cell metabolism is about those antioxidants that we talked about, but there's this supplement called Niacel which is really amazing and cell-metabolism-specific.
+Mostly cell metabolism is about those antioxidants that we talked about, but there's this supplement called resveracel which is really amazing and cell-metabolism-specific, and d-ribose which I use in Resonant Frequency Glow Serum and Sweetbriar Hydrating Nectar for the same cell-energizing-magic externally.
 Lecithin is a key player in cell metabolism, and keeps skin well hydrated.
+Another important factor is magnesium.
+Without magnesium the chemical reactions that produce energy can't happen.

 I N F L A M M A T I O N

 Inflammation is sneaky!
-It's caused by diet, food sensitivities/allergies, stress, infections...
+It can be caused by diet, food sensitivities/allergies, stress, infections...
 Lots of things cause inflammation and it's not always clear which thing is causing your inflammation.
 How can you tell if you have inflammation?
 Is your skin flaky, red, irritated, super dry, etc?
 Are you sore?
 Are you tired all the time?
 Do you have digestive issues?
 Maybe you've got some inflammation.
 If you're curious and unsure, you can get a blood test and look at white blood cell count, sedimentation rate (ESR), and c-reactive protein (hsCRP).
-My favorite anti-inflammatory supplement is a pineapple enzyme called bromelain, which must be taken on an empty stomach (drink plenty of water when you take it).
-I also love these boswellia resin capsules.
+FOODS: strawberries, blueberries, blackberries, raspberries (basically all berries), cherries, fatty fish like mackerel & sardines, cruciferous veggies like broccoli, cauliflower, brussels sprouts & cabbage, mushrooms, green tea.

 P R O T E I N S

-If you're not vegan, a grass-fed collagen is amazing for skin firming, and it makes smoothies super fluffy and awesome.
+If you're not vegan, grass fed collagen tablets are amazing for skin firming, and grass fed collagen powder makes smoothies super fluffy and awesome.
 If you're vegan, it's more challenging to get all the building blocks in one place, but there are some vegan collagen supplements like this one.
 Also necessary for building collagen: vitamin c, zinc, manganese.
 I'm going to talk about silica later (minerals section) but I want to mention it here, as it's super clutch for connective tissue & healthy skin.

 F A T S

 Good fats are amazing for keeping skin glowy & hydrated.
-My favorites are black cumin, evening primrose, avocado, coconut, black sesame, and ye olde olive.
+FOODS: avocado, cacao, coconut, ghee, fatty fish like mackerel & sardines, chia seeds, sunflower seeds, nuts.
+OILS: black cumin, evening primrose, avocado, coconut, black sesame, and ye olde olive.

 F I B E R S